bodik/rwm/README.md

 * Unlike in other backup solutions, attacker with credentials can restore old data from the repository/bucket, this should be discussed (howto threat modeling ?)

+* When rwm restic mount ends while the mountpoint is busy (or being used by another process), the FUSE mountpoint is not removed.

 ## Usage